-We illustrate the effects of privacy parameters in the range $\epsilon\in[0.01,10]$.
-Let the adjacency parameter $k=1$.
-Figure~\ref{fig:error_epsilon_online} shows the average error between inputs and outputs over 1000 private outputs for different initial states, and Tables~\ref{table:error_different_ic_1} and \ref{table:error_different_ic_2} gives example private outputs for different values of~$\epsilon$.
-As~$\epsilon$ grows, there is a general decrease in the distance and the outputs become more recognizable.
-This agrees with intuition because a larger~$\epsilon$ implies weaker privacy protections and thus should provide private outputs closer to inputs.
+We illustrate the effects of privacy parameters in the range $\epsilon\in[0.1, 10]$.
+Let the adjacency parameter $k = 1$.
+Figure~\ref{fig:route} gives example private outputs for different values of $\epsilon$.
+As $\epsilon$ grows, there is a general decrease in the distance between the sensitive input route, shown in Figure~\ref{fig:original}, and the private outputs, shown in the other subfigures.
+The private routes become more recognizable as~$\epsilon$ grows, and this agrees with intuition because a larger $\epsilon$ implies weaker privacy protections and thus should provide private outputs closer to the inputs that produced them.